mautic/mautic-community-handbook/pages/12.product-team/02.mautic-bounty-programme/docs.md

 Our Product Team is happy to answer questions and provide some limited support, but don't have the capacity to mentor junior developers working on bounty issues - developers are expected to work on the task **without requiring direct support from the team**.

-## Workflow for Bounty Program Contributors
+## Workflow for Bounty Programme Contributors
 1. Create an account with Bountysource
 2. Search for issues with attached bounties:
 	* 	Issues with [bounties][bounty-issues]